-- (1) All documents in proceedings must be provided to the Panel (or before the Panel is appointed, the President). - (2) A document is provided to the Panel (or before the Panel is appointed, the President) when it is received by the Executive.
+- (1) All documents in proceedings must be provided to the Executive.
+The Executive will provide documents to the Panel or the President as applicable. - (2) A document is provided to the Panel when it is received by the Executive.

 Note: Further detail regarding the provision of documents (including the lodgement of applications) is set out in the guidelines.